-Elliptical machines, often referred to as ‘cross trainers’ are amazing for low-impact exercise.
+Elliptical machines, often referred to as ‘cross trainers’ are amazing for low-impact exercise – they're one of the best exercise machines to lose weight (opens in new tab).
 Often, when we think of losing weight or doing cardio exercise, the treadmill is our first thought.
 However, the repetitive motion of our feet hitting the treadmill belt (or the concrete outside) can be difficult for people with joint pain issues such as ‘runner’s knee’.
 Those who are currently overweight may want a more intense cardio exercise than walking, but worry about the effect a high-impact hobby may have on knees, hips and ankles.

 The elliptical machine is the solution.
 With your feet strapped in to steps, and your hands placed on handles, ellipticals are some of the most popular machines in the gym for a reason: people on ellipticals burn just as many calories as those on a treadmill, according to a study (opens in new tab) by University of Nebraska researchers.
 In addition, you can crank up the resistance, creating a full-body muscle-building exercise.
 Extra muscle will not only make you stronger – it’ll also protect your joints in the future.

 Just like the elliptical machine, the exercise bike is another cardio machine that’s very effective for fat loss, and acts as a low-impact alternative to a treadmill.
 Exercise bikes, although keeping your glutes and torso stationary, don’t have the same full-body range of motion as a treadmill or elliptical machine.
 However, what it lacks in use of your glutes and core, it more than makes up for if you’ve ever been to a spin class.